Berikai/bitwig-theme-editor/README.md

 ### Brief Explanation

 First, run the app using the `export` command to create theme file based on your **bitwig.jar** file.
 This file will be in JSON or YAML format depending on your choice.
 Then, edit the color values in the theme file to your liking.
-After that, run the app with the `update` command.
+After that, run the app with the `apply` command.

 Voilà!
 You have themed your Bitwig!